swcarpentry/git-novice/05-sshkeys.md

 ~~~
 </div>

-You will then be asked to provide a passphrase.
-Type a new password and hit enter.
+You will then be asked to provide an optional passphrase.
+This can be used to make your key even more secure, but for this lesson you can skip it by hitting enter twice.

 <div class="out" markdown="1">
 ~~~
 Enter passphrase (empty for no passphrase):
 ~~~
 </div>

-Next, confirm your passphrase by typing it again and hitting enter.

 <div class="out" markdown="1">
 ~~~